Genetic history of Sardinia: Autosomal studies

 Recent comparisons between the Sardinians' genome and that of some individuals from the Neolithic and the early Chalcolithic, who lived in the Alpine, German, and Hungarian regions, showed considerable similarities between these populations and current day Sardinians, while at the same time showing consistent differences with the present inhabitants of those geographical areas.
 By autosomal DNA, Ötzi, Europe's oldest known human natural mummy of a man who lived between 3350 and 3105 BC in the Alps on the Austria–Italy border, is most closely related to the current inhabitants of Sardinia.

 From this it can be deduced that, while central and northern Europe have undergone significant demographic changes due to post-Neolithic migrations, presumably from the eastern periphery of Europe (Pontic–Caspian steppe), Southern Europe and Sardinia in particular were affected less; Sardinians appear to be the population that has best preserved the Neolithic legacy of Western Europe.

-A 2020 study by Fernandes et al. estimated that the current Sardinian genome derives roughly 62.5% from Neolithic Early European Farmers (EEF), 9.7% from the Mesolithic Western Hunter-Gatherers (WHG), 13.9% from ancestry related to Neolithic Iranians of Ganj Dareh (or also Caucasus-related ancestry), 10.6% from the Bronze Age Western Steppe Herders (WSH) of the Yamnaya culture and, lastly, 3.4% from Late Neolithic Moroccans (partly of European origin).
+A 2020 study by Fernandes et al. estimated that the current Sardinian genome derives roughly 62.5% from Anatolian Neolithic Farmers (ANF), 9.7% from the Mesolithic Western Hunter-Gatherers (WHG), 13.9% from ancestry related to Neolithic Iranians of Ganj Dareh (or also Caucasus-related ancestry), 10.6% from the Bronze Age Western Steppe Herders (WSH) of the Yamnaya culture and, lastly, 3.4% from Late Neolithic Moroccans (partly of European origin).

 Fernandes concluded that: "Major immigration into Sardinia began in the first millennium BC and, at present, no more than 56–62% of Sardinian ancestry is from its first farmers.
 This value is lower than previous estimates, highlighting that Sardinia, similar to every other region in Europe, has been a stage for major movement and mixtures of people".

 Three-way admixture model of present-day Sardinians by pre-2016 province.

 Another study from 2020 by Marcus et al. also found that the present-day Sardinian genome was shaped by immigration from the Iron Age onwards, which can be modelled well using three source populations, namely "Nuragic Sardinia, one northern Mediterranean source (e.g., individuals with group labels Lombardy, Tuscan, French, Basque, Spanish) and one eastern Mediterranean source (e.g., individuals with group labels Turkish-Jew, Libyan-Jew, Maltese, Tunisian-Jew, Moroccan-Jew, Lebanese, Druze, Cypriot, Jordanian, Palestinian)".
 Moreover, using a three-way model with Nuragic Sardinians, as well as "potential sources from various ancient samples that are representative of different regions of the Mediterranean", it was determined that "models with the largest p-values return fractions of Nuragic ancestry that are close to, or higher than 50%".
 North African ancestry among present-day Sardinians was found to be "negligible".